14th Dalai Lama: Tibetan independence

+Ties with India

+The Dalai Lama maintains close ties with India.
+In 2008, the Dalai Lama said that Arunachal Pradesh, partially claimed by China, is part of India, citing the disputed 1914 Simla Accord.
+In 2010 at the International Buddhist Conference in Gujarat, he described himself as a "son of India" and "Tibetan in appearance, but an Indian in spirituality."
+The newspaper of the Central Committee of the Chinese Communist Party, People's Daily, questioned if the Dalai Lama, by considering himself Indian rather than Chinese, is still entitled to represent Tibetans, alluding to the links between Chinese and Tibetan Buddhism and the Dalai Lama siding with India on southern Tibet.
+Dhundup Gyalpo, the Dalai Lama's eventual secretary in New Delhi, argued that Tibetan and Chinese peoples have no connections apart from a few culinary dishes and that Chinese Buddhists could also be deemed "Indian in spirituality", because both Tibetan and Chinese Buddhism originated from India.

 Abortion

 The Dalai Lama has said that, from the perspective of the Buddhist precepts, abortion is an act of killing.
-In 1993, he clarified a more nuanced position, stating, "...it depends on the circumstances.
+In 1993, he clarified a more nuanced position, stating, "... it depends on the circumstances.
 If the unborn child will be retarded or if the birth will create serious problems for the parent, these are cases where there can be an exception.
 I think abortion should be approved or disapproved according to each circumstance."

 Death penalty

 The Dalai Lama has repeatedly expressed his opposition to the death penalty, saying that it contradicts the Buddhist philosophy of non-violence and that it expresses anger, not compassion.
 During a 2005 visit to Japan, a country which has the death penalty, the Dalai Lama called for the abolition of the death penalty and said in his address, "Criminals, people who commit crimes, usually society rejects these people.
 They are also part of society.
 Give them some form of punishment to say they were wrong, but show them they are part of society and can change.
 Show them compassion."
-The Dalai Lama has also praised U.S. states that have abolished the death penalty.
+The Dalai Lama has also praised US states that have abolished the death penalty.